 My project is painted or stained with an oil based product, what can I do?

+Oil and epoxy do NOT mix.
+You need to have a definitive barrier between the oil-based product and epoxy.
 You can apply a water based clear coat (must be water based).
 Once the water based clear coat has fully cured, you can apply the epoxy.
-If the clear coat leaves a shine/gloss you may want to scuff the surface to ensure the epoxy properly sticks.
+If the clear coat leaves a shine/gloss, we suggest scuffing the surface to ensure the epoxy properly sticks.
 We recommend using 320 grit sandpaper.
 If you do sand, be sure to thoroughly clean the surface prior to applying the epoxy.
 We recommend using Isopropyl Alcohol 99% (be sure it is 99%) to clean.
 When in doubt, email us with specific questions.

 Is your epoxy food safe?

 It is possible to be Food Safe.
 However, because the customer is mixing/pouring we cannot say this is Food Safe.
 Each mixture/application would have to be assessed individually.